yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 vcaHandlerClassName:
     **Required if the service = VCA** Specifies the name of the class which handles data for this virtual channel.
 The class has to implement :javadoc:`~org.yamcs.tctm.ccsds.VcDownlinkHandler` interface.
 Optionally it can implement :javadoc:`~org.yamcs.tctm.Link` interface to appear as a data link (e.g. in yamcs-web).
 An example implementation of such class can be found in the ccsds-frames example project.

+*Raw Frame Decoder*

+The options which can be selected under the ``rawFrameDecoder`` key are the following:

+codec (string)
+   **Required.** Specifies the error correction codec to use.
+Valid values are ``NONE`` and ``RS``.
+None means the data will not be error corrected (can be still useful if only de-randomization is required).
+   RS means the Reed-Solomon codec is used and the errorCorrectionCapability and interleavingDepth below can be used to configure the codec.

+interleavingDepth (int)
+   The interleving depth specifies the number of RS decoders running in "parallel" for one frame.
+Each interleavingDepth'th byte in the frame will be passed to a different decoder.
+Note howerver that as of Yamcs 5.5.7, the data is process sequentially not in parallel.
+Default: 5

+errorCorrectionCapability (int)
+   This is either 8 or 16 determining the RS(255, 239) respectively RS(255,223) codec to be used.
+Default: 16

+derandomize (boolean)
+    If true, the data will be passed through a derandomizer after being decoded.
+Default: false

 Telecommand Frame Processing